unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 When a URL is not available to everyone, there are a few options how the server might want to receive your identity:

-- in the URL
+- In the URL (tokens and signatures)
-  - tokens
-  - signatures
-- in an HTTP header
+- In an HTTP header (basic auth and bearer tokens)
-  - basic auth
-  - bearer token
-- in a cookie
+- In a cookie

 ### URL

 The simplest option is to put the identity into the URL.
 The Discord webhook example used this approach.
 There, a webhook ID together with a token acted like a username and a password.
-This is mostly used for singular URLs used for one purpose.
+This is mostly used for singular URLs meant for one purpose.

-Since APIs aren't used by humans, we don't use the word "password", but instead the word "token" or "key".
+> **Note:** Since APIs aren't used by humans, we don't use the word "password", but instead the word "token" or "key".
 Both a token or a key (they mean the same thing) can fulfill the purpose of both the username and password, or just the password alone.
 You might also stumble on terms like "API key", "access token", "authentication token", which again mean the same thing.

 Sometimes an API might give temporary access to a resource in the form of a signed URL.
 That's a URL that contains a signature and an expiration date.
 Such URLs can be used by anyone, since they require no authentication and are ideal for:

 - sharing an upload link (into a file storage)
-- allowing temporary action (like resetting password)
+- allowing temporary action (like password reset links in email)

 ### Header